ALL

 What is good sex?

-When people are asked about what makes sex good, there are many answers including: both partners wanted to be there, each partner was focused the other, and there was enough time.
+When people are asked about what makes a sexual experience good, there are many answers including: both partners wanted to be there, each partner was focused the other, and there was enough time.

-Sex includes many different types of activities, which may or may not lead to an orgasm including:
+Remember, sex is more than just intercourse.
+It can include many different types of activities which may or may not lead to an orgasm:

 • masturbation